Fellowship for

 Personal Support

-During the program you will be supported via 1:1 personal coaching sessions with your own personal and leadership development coach from our pool of integral coaches.
+During the program you will be supported with personal development and leadership coaching from our pool of integral coaches.
 The sessions will help you craft your own development journey during the program.
-You will also have access to a range of mentors who can support you on the practical side to move your initiative forward.
+Additionally, you are mentored throughout the program by the program team and facilitators.

 On-Site Immersion Week in Switzerland